 Step 1: Find a Realtor

-How do you find a good Realtor?
-Hopefully you’ll contact us at 918-906-6600 or 918-978-7653 or email@example.com so we can see if one of our team members would be a good fit.
+Now you may be thinking how do I find a good Realtor?
+Hopefully you’ll contact us at 918-906-6600 or 918-978-7653 or email@example.com; firstname.lastname@example.org so we can see if one of our team members would be a good fit.
 Remember, not all Realtors are right for all people.
 You need to find someone who is not only great at his or her job, but someone you like and trust as you’re putting a big piece of your financial future in their hands.
 Ask friends and family for referrals.
 Contact those Realtors and set up initial phone screenings with them.
 Notice how quickly each Realtor responds to your initial phone call or email.
 The Realtor should get back to you within 24 hours; if not, that’s a bad sign.
 This business moves fast and deals can be lost if your Realtor doesn’t respond quickly on your behalf to showing requests, offers, inspection negotiations, etc.

 During the initial phone screening, find out if the Realtor knows your neighborhood and if they’ve ever helped a client buy or sell property in your neighborhood.
-Ask about their experience.
+Ask about their experience and any designations they might have.
 If your gut reaction says this person might be a good fit, ask them to do a CMA on your home and set up a time to meet with them in person.
 Be prepared for the Realtor to ask questions about your home, how much you owe on your mortgage and if any repairs are needed as they need this information to do an accurate CMA.